 The example you are seeing now is from Babelcube.
 They are an international translation academy.
 So it’s impressive to get acquainted with the founder of such an organization if you are a writer.
 Read the bold line again.
 It shows what the company does in a single sentence.
 Also, don’t overlook social media buttons.

 At the bottom of an email, trying to give something extra is a good way to increase conversion rates.
 Every marketing email wants to sell.
 So tell people why your product is unique and they should get it while it is available.

-You should utilize each and every opportunity to grab a user’s attention.
-We believe an additional offer with the email signature is a clever email marketing hacks.
+It would be best if you utilized each and every opportunity to grab a user’s attention.
+We believe an additional offer with the email signature is a clever email marketing hack.

 5. Brand Logo is Helpful

 You don’t need to use a large image here.
 Look at the example from Shutterstock.
 Their design is just perfect.
-They put the brand logo in between the sender’s name and company address.
-It’s aligned and balanced, maintains a simple visual hierarchy.
+They put the brand logo in between the sender’s name and the company address.
+It’s aligned and balanced and maintains a simple visual hierarchy.